marchantweb/vue-ricochet/docs/docs/guide/custom-callbacks.md

 ### Option A: Using a shape function _(recommended)_

+Define shape functions within the `shape` configuration parameter of `ricochetContainer`.

 A shape function calculates and returns a callback.
 That callback function should accept a percentage (between `0` and `1`) that represents where on the shape to place an individual element, and return a position object in the format: `{x: 0, y: 0}`.